3DMIN/3DMIN.github.io/_build/helper-boards.md

 ## Encoder code upload

 Button states and rotary encoder states are processed by an [ATMEL Atmega 328 Chip](http://www.atmel.com/devices/ATMEGA328.aspx).
 It then sends the data by a serial connection to the X-OSC module.
 The ATMEL needs to be programmed with the [Arduino IDE](https://www.arduino.cc).
-The particular code for this system is available in the files section section above.
+The particular code for this system is [available here](https://github.com/3DMIN/pushpull-arduino).
 Before you can upload the code, you need to install a bootloader to the ATMEL chip.
 Setting up, bootloading and uploading arduino code to a vanilla Atmega using a breadboard and a FTDI breakoutboard is described [here](https://www.arduino.cc/en/Main/Standalone).
 The hardware setup found in this tutorial was also the basis on which we designed the encoderboard itself.

 ## Crimping cables